ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

    ### The "first-party" apps

    Often, mobile applications are developed by the same business entity as the one they consume resources from.
 These apps may be described as "first-party" clients.
 In the context of a "first-party" application the consent screen may seem redundant and distracting.
-In order to avoid it, the client needs to authenticate with the authorization server.
+One way to make it unnecessary is authenticating the client to the authorization server.
 A client _may_ be identified by employing the [Claimed "https" Scheme URI Redirection](https://tools.ietf.org/html/rfc8252#section-7.2), which in Apple's case is called [Universal Links](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).
 With the client identity confirmed no explicit consent dialog may be required from the authorization server.

    Apple, however, does not seem to allow switching between apps without user consent.
-As a result, there are currently reports ([example](http://www.openradar.appspot.com/19944416)) that App Store rejects apps using mobile Safari for redirection flows:
+As a result, an external browser cannot be used by an application without user interaction.
+In addition, there are currently reports ([example](http://www.openradar.appspot.com/19944416)) that App Store rejects apps using mobile Safari for redirection flows:

    > We noticed an issue in your app that contributes to a lower quality user experience than Apple users expect . . .
 Upon launching the app, a web page in mobile Safari opens for logging in . . . , then returns the user to the app.
 The user should be able to log in without opening Safari first.

-   This means that in iOS (bear with me, I am getting to the point) one is to use designated "in-app browser tab" classes for visiting the authorization server endpoints:
+   This means that in iOS one is to use designated "in-app browser tab" classes for visiting the authorization server endpoints:

    * [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) (iOS 12.0+)
    * [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) (iOS 11.0–12.0 Deprecated)